 You’ll find that Facebook crops images when generating a thumbnail, losing information around the edge.
 You can edit the thumbnail to drag it to a different part of your picture, but you cannot expand the thumbnail selection.
 So when you create your profile image that’s 200px wide, allow a 12 pixel border around crucial information such as a brand name or logo to allow for automatic cropping.

 Also remember that Facebook thumbnails are always square, regardless of the shape of your profile image.
 So when designing rectangular profile pictures, make sure to keep your desired thumbnail imagery within a square boundary.
 Then you can edit the thumbnail selection accordingly.

 How to create a profile image with the correct dimensions

-How to update your fan page profile image
+How to update your Facebook page profile image

-Click Choose File and find the image on your hard drive.
+Click Upload Photo in the dropdown menu that appears.
+Then find the image on your hard drive.

 How to edit your fan page thumbnail

 After the photo uploads, as long as you sized it correctly, you won’t need to take this extra step.
 However, if your thumbnail is at all off-center, you can make a simple correction.
 Mouse over your profile picture and click Edit Profile Picture.
 Then click Edit Thumbnail.